 If a trip computer function is selected by pressing the TRIP button while messages are displayed, the trip data will be displayed for 10 seconds, then the message will reappear.

-Hidden messages reappear after an ignition OFF/ON cycle, if the fault remains.
+Hidden messages will reappear after turning the starter switch off and then back on, if the fault remains.